 Prostitution Definition: A person engages in an act of prostitution if he or she has sexual intercourse or does a lewd act with someone else in exchange for money or other compensation.

-First offense, the statutory maximum punishment is six months in county jail and/or up to $1,000 in fines, plus penalties and assessments.
+First offense, the statutory maximum punishment is six months in county jail and/or up-to $1,000 in fines, plus penalties and assessments.
 However, this rarely occurs.
-The client is often offered a form of diversion where he or she takes a one day course on the dangers of prostitution and has an AIDS/HIV test performed.
+The client is often offered a form of diversion where he or she takes a one-day course on the dangers of prostitution and has an AIDS/HIV test performed.
 The test results are then placed in a sealed envelope and given to the client to give to the judge.
-The client also receives a proof of completion document upon successful completion of the course.
+The client also receives proof of completion document upon successful completion of the course.
 When he/she does both of these things, the case is dismissed.
 Sometimes there can be a no-plea dismissal but a lot of times this is not offered.

-Diversion programs for prostitution is not cheap!
-In addition, some courts may require client to perform community labor rather than community service.
+Diversion programs for prostitution are not cheap!
+Also, some courts may require the client to perform community labor rather than community service.

-Second-offense for same charge; the judge will sentence the client to a minimum of forty-five days in county jail.
-First time offenses are easier to hide from a spouse but a second offense requiring jail time will be much more difficult to hide from friends, family and employer.
+A second offense for the same charge; the judge will sentence the client to a minimum of forty-five days in county jail.
+First-time offenses are easier to hide from a spouse but a second offense requiring jail time will be much more difficult to hide from friends, family, and employer.

-The third-time offense; the judge must order that the client serve a minimum of ninety days in county jail.
-The consequences of a much lengthier sentence could have long-lasting effects for your personal and profession life.
+In the third-time offense, the judge must order that the client serve a minimum of ninety days in county jail.
+The consequences of a much lengthier sentence could have long-lasting effects on your personal and professional life.

-The court may also suspend one's driver's license for up to thirty days and order that the client have only a restricted license for six months for either the first, second or third offense.
-The judge has discretion to do this if the client committed the offense while using his or her car and this happened within 1,000 feet from a residence.
+The court may also suspend one's driver's license for up to thirty days and order that the client has only a restricted license for six months for either the first, second, or third offense.
+The judge has the discretion to do this if the client committed the offense while using his or her car and this happened within 1,000 feet from a residence.
 This is not a requirement but rather discretionary.
 The court rarely does so.